25 Chernobyl pictures – what the reactor, the canteen, and the nearby town of Pripyat actually look like.

-In 2009 Chernobyl’s reactor No.4 looked like this – partially encased in a “sarcophagus” of concrete built after the 1986 accident.
-It has since been enclosed in an additional stainless steel dome, completed in 2019.
+In 2009 Chernobyl’s reactor No.4 looked like this – with its “sarcophagus” of concrete built after the 1986 accident.
+In 2019 a new stainless steel dome opened.

-The centre of Pripyat was slowly being taken over by nature.
+Nature was slowly taking over the centre of Pripyat.
 Otherwise, things were largely as they were when the city was evacuated on 27 April 1986.
 You can see the Soviet emblem on the top of the block of flats in this picture.

 The interiors of many of the large buildings looked like scenes from a post-apocalyptic disaster movie.
 The murals next to the staircase are typical of Soviet public buildings.

 Most of the damage in these scenes is the work of nature, time, or souvenir hunters (see below).